FMKC-projects/FMKC-Blog/README.md

-# FMKC-wiki-poc
+# FMKC-Blog
-Trying out a Github Pages based wiki/blog to see how it works
+Trying out a Github Pages based blog with a community run wiki at the side to see how it could work

 This is the planned structure: